zenrosadira/abap-tbox-stats/README.md

 # ABAP Statistical Tools
 Statistics with ABAP: why not?
-In this ABAP class `ztbox_cl_stats` some of the most common descriptive statistics functions have been included together with simple tools to generate distributions and produce empirical inference analyses.
+This project consist of an ABAP class `ztbox_cl_stats` where some of the most common descriptive statistics functions have been included together with simple tools to generate distributions and produce empirical inference analyses.

 ## Basic Features & Elementary Statistics
 Let's compute some statistics on `SBOOK` table